-Genital warts can go away on their own in anywhere from a few months to two years.
-There are also creams you can get to treat warts and make them go away faster.
+Genital warts can go away on their own in a few months or it can take as long as two years.
+There are creams you can get from your doctor to make them go away faster.

 How is HPV spread and how is it prevented?

 HPV can pass from skin to skin contact during many types of sex.
 It’s usually spread people’s private’s touch.
 There doesn’t need to be any bodily fluids, like semen, to get or give it.
 There is the most risk for HPV when two sets of genitals rub against each other without a barrier like a condom.
 You can also get HPV from sharing sex toys without sterilizing them or using a barrier.

 Using a barrier like a condom or dental dam every time someone’s genitals touch someone else’s skin lowers the risk of getting or giving HPV.
 The barriers aren’t 100% effective because they don’t cover all the skin that can touch a partner, but it helps a lot!